awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 #### Step 4: Install and configure your data extraction agent<a name="agents.Snowball.SBS.SourceDriver"></a>

 AWS SCT uses a data extraction agent to migrate data to Amazon Redshift\.
 The \.zip file that you downloaded to install AWS SCT, includes the extraction agent installer file\.
-You can install the data extraction agent on Windows, Red Hat Enterprise Linux, or Ubuntu\.
+You can install the data extraction agent in Windows, Red Hat Enterprise Linux, or Ubuntu\.
 For more information, see [Installing extraction agents](#agents.Installing)\.

 To configure your data extraction agent, enter your source and target database engines\.
 Also, make sure that you downloaded JDBC drivers for your source and target databases on the computer where you run your data extraction agent\.
 Data extraction agents use these drivers to connect to your source and target databases\.
 For more information, see [Downloading the required database drivers](CHAP_Installing.md#CHAP_Installing.JDBCDrivers)\.

-On Windows, the data extraction agent installer launches the configuration wizard in the command prompt window\.
-On Linux, run the `sct-extractor-setup.sh` file from the location where you installed the agent\.
+In Windows, the data extraction agent installer launches the configuration wizard in the command prompt window\.
+In Linux, run the `sct-extractor-setup.sh` file from the location where you installed the agent\.

 #### Step 5: Configure AWS SCT to access the Amazon S3 bucket<a name="agents.Snowball.SBS.ConfigureS3"></a>